dddjef/pulse/README.rst

 Pulse
 =====

-Pulse is a file manager and version control system for animation film, it is designed to produce a project at multiple locations and give the artist the ability to work locally.
+Pulse is a version control system designed for creative projects.
+It allows artists to work locally, even remotely, and maintains a coherence in path and versionning.

 Why would you need Pulse?